 This website and its owners through their social media accounts, blog and emails may share links to relevant web pages.
 Some social media platforms shorten lengthy URLs (website addresses).
 Users are advised to exercise caution and good judgment before clicking on shortened URLs published on websites and social media platforms by this website and its owners.
 Despite our best efforts to ensure only genuine URLs are published, many social media platforms are prone to spam and hacking, and therefore this website and its owners cannot be held liable for any damages or implications caused by clicking on shortened links.

-Our website includes widgets and social media features, such as the Facebook ‘Like’ button.
+In addition, our website includes widgets and social media features, such as the Facebook ‘Like’ button.
 These features may collect information such as your IP address and which page you visited on our website, and may set a cookie to make sure the feature works properly.
 Social media features and widgets are either hosted by a third party or hosted directly on our website.

 We maintain a presence on social media platforms such as Facebook and Twitter.
 Any information, communications or materials you submit to us via a social media platform is done at your own risk without any expectation of privacy.
 We cannot control the actions of other users of these platforms or the actions of the platforms themselves.
 Your interactions with these features and platforms are governed by the privacy policies of the companies that provide them.
 Communication, engagement and actions taken through external social media platforms, which this website and its owners participate on, are custom to the terms and conditions and privacy policies held on each social media platform respectively.